com-lihaoyi/scalasql/readme.md

     what a user sees when they do `import scalasql._`, as well as the various database `*Dialect`s that provide the relevant set of `query`s and `operations` for each respective database

-* ScalaSql's tests are concentrated within a single `scalasql.test` module,
+* ScalaSql's tests are concentrated within a single `scalasql.test` module, with subfolders corresponding to the various ScalaSql sub-modules they are intended to cover

 ```
              scalasql.core